Cognoscan/condense_db/query.md

 - bit - Allow bitwise checking of an Integer or Binary type.
 - regex - Allow regular expression queries on a String.
 - array - Allow checking array contents
-- sign - Allow checking signatures
 - link - Allow following a hash and running a query on the matching document

 Types
 -----

 All types can be queried with equivalence and field operaters if the `query` field is set to true in the document schema.
-All types can be queried with the `$signed` operator if the `sign` field is set to true in the document schema.
 Other query operators can be enabled by setting the appropriate field in the document schema.

 The equivalence operators are also enabled if the `ord` field is set to true in the document schema.